lukeskywalkin/github-issue-extender/README.md

 cp -r github-issue-extender/scripts ./
 ```

 **Important**: The scripts should be placed in the `scripts/` directory at the root of your repository.
-The workflow file expects scripts to be at `scripts/analyze-issues.sh` relative to the repository root.

 ### 2. Configure GitHub Secrets (Optional - only needed for AI mode)